hupfdule/push.vim/README.md

 Mappings
 --------

 All mappings exist for normal mode and insert mode.
-They differ slightly in that the normal mode mappings push whole words around, while the insert mode mappings always push from the current cursor position, even if the cursor is inside a word.
+They differ slightly in that the normal mode mappings push whole words around, while the insert mode mappings always push from the current cursor position, even if the cursor is inside a word (and therefore it splits the word at the cursor position).

-All the mappings have support for [tpope/repeat.vim] and are therefore repeatable with the dot command.
+All the mappings have support for [tpope/vim-repeat] and are therefore repeatable with the dot command.

   - `<Plug>(PushToNextWord)`